eberban/eberban/books/tour/src/from_scratch/step2/sets.md

 > __ke__ is a subset of the set of all things that satisfy __gia__
 >
 > ```
-> ma vai ke tcei gia ...
+> ma vi ke tcei gia ...
 > ```
 >
 > And it false that there exist 2 distinct things that are members of __ke__
 >
 > ```
-> fai bi ma
+> fi bi ma
-> vai bo ka tcie ke
+> vi bo ka tcie ke
-> fai bo ko bi ka
+> fi bo ko bi ka
-> fai ko tcie ke
+> fi ko tcie ke
 > ```

 > tcoi: `[E:tcui a]` is a set of at least 2 things that individualy satisfy `[A:(a)]`.